How to Approach Church Giving & Talk About it with Your Congregation

 7. Failing to model generosity

-When it comes to giving, your leaders have a responsibility to be good examples.
+When it comes to increasing giving at your church, your leaders have a responsibility to be good examples.
 Generosity plays such an integral part in spiritual growth, and it would be hypocritical to suggest your congregation needs to embrace a practice your own staff doesn’t follow.
 Being transparent about your own giving habits—including your own obstacles to living generosity—will help people translate your talks about giving into their own lives.

-When you make these mistakes, it prevents your congregation from growing, and it prevents your church from accomplishing everything you can—because it holds your budget back, too.
+When you make these common church giving mistakes, it prevents your congregation from growing, and it prevents your church from accomplishing everything you can—because it holds your budget back, too.
 So talk about giving often, show people why it matters, and teach them how to live generously.

 Most churches use a digital giving platform to enable generosity within their communities.
-To discover the ways your ministry can better leverage this tool when talking about giving, download the free ebook, 2019 Digital Giving Trends in the Church, today!
+To discover the ways your ministry can better leverage this tool when talking about giving, check out our giving resource hub today.

 Featured Content